bcoe/elasticmapper/README.md

 ElasticMapper
 =============

-A dead simple mixin for integrating ActiveModel with ElasticSearch.
+A damn simple mixin for integrating ActiveModel with ElasticSearch.

 ElasticMapper is built on top of the [Stretcher](https://github.com/PoseBiz/stretcher) library.